RedHatInsights/bonfire/README.md

 - Where **host** set `local` indicates to look for the repo in a local directory
 - Where **repo** indicates the path to your git repo folder
 - Where **path** specifies the relative path to your ClowdApp template file in your git repo
-- An `app` is similar to an application folder in app-interface.
-A `component` is similar to what app-interface would call a `resourceTemplate` within an app.

-By default, bonfire will run `git rev-parse` to determine what IMAGE_TAG to set when the template is deployed.
-However, you can use `--set-image-tag` or `--set-parameter` to override this.
+By default, `bonfire` will run `git rev-parse` to determine the current working commit hash in your repo folder, and this determines what IMAGE_TAG to set when the template is deployed.
+This means you would need to have a valid container image pushed for this commit hash.
+However, you can use `--set-image-tag` or `--set-parameter` to override the image you wish to use during the deployment.

-#### Deploy app template using changes you've made in a remote git branch
+### Deploying changes changes in a remote git branch

-As an example, if you wanted to deploy changes to your app that you were working on which have been pushed to a PR/branch, the local config could look similar to:
+If you wanted to deploy changes to your app that you were working on which have been pushed to a PR/branch, the local config could look similar to:

 ```
 apps: